 At the beginning of the pandemic, I heard jokes about how the birth rate would be at an all-time high.
 For many couples, this was an opportunity to spend time together that normally wasn’t afforded to us.
 What was fun and roses at first soon turned into annoyance and a deep desire to jump out the window to get some space.
 The walls seemed to get narrower with each passing day.
 I still think that there will be an increased birth rate- for people without children.
 For those of us with children, the coronavirus has truly tested the bonds of matrimony.
-A healthy marriage takes effort from both husband and wife.
+Having a healthy marriage takes effort from both husband and wife.
 The pandemic has made that more difficult.

 a healthy marriage needs love and work